 - Room selection.
 Let users quickly scan important requirements by displaying key information at the first level. (room ad quick views vs room ad detailed view)

 - Recommendation system.
-Build a secure and trustworthy environment by allowing roommates review each other.
+Build a secure and trustworthy environment by allowing roommates to review each other.

 - Curation.
 Introducing a system allowing users to express their interest or nor for a room.
-If the user expresses its interest for a room, the ad poster receives a notification.
-From there the ad poster reviews the room seeker profile and decide or not arrange a viewing.
-At the contrary, if the user expresses its non-interest for a room, the room ad will never be displayed again.
+If the user expresses its interest in a room, the ad poster receives a notification.
+From there the ad poster reviews the room seeker profile and decides or not arrange a viewing.
+On the contrary, if the user expresses its non-interest for a room, the room ad will never be displayed again.